networkimprov/mnm/Rationale.md

 messages, yet fail to block carefully crafted or targeted attacks.
 Spam filters may even help such attackers, as they create a false sense of security.

-E-mail originated when the only people on the Internet were friendly researchers in academia and government.
-E-mail cannot cope with the 21st Century, and must be replaced.
+SMTP, the protocol at the root of these problems, originated at a time when the links between Internet sites were slow and intermittent, and the only people using the Internet were friendly researchers in academia and government.
+SMTP cannot cope with the 21st Century, and must be replaced.

 _Safer Modern Messaging_

-Some requirements for a messaging system that doesn't have e-mail's failings...
+Some requirements for a messaging system that doesn't have the above failings...

 Every organization, whether tiny or enormous, needs a **members-only messaging service** that cannot receive traffic from external or unapproved senders.